Each year an Appropriation Bill is prepared and tabled alongside the Budget, currently known as Budget Paper 5.

 Variations to Annual Appropriation

-The following mechanisms can be used to supplement existing appropriations.
-For a more detailed explanation of the mechanisms available, refer to the Government Sector Finance Act 2018 and the Appropriation Act 2022 for the current year.
+The following mechanisms can be used to supplement existing appropriations listed in the Appropriation Act 2023.
+For a more detailed explanation of the mechanisms available, refer to the Government Sector Finance Act 2018 and the Appropriation Act 2023 for the current year.

-Section 4.9 can apply when responsibility for a service, function or program is transferred from one GSF agency to another.
-The section clarifies that the appropriation assigned to the original GSF agency may also be transferred to another agency through a determination made by the Treasurer.
+Section 4.9 applies when responsibility for a service, function or program is transferred from one Minister to another or from one GSF agency to another.
+The section clarifies that the appropriation assigned to the original Minister may be transferred to another through a determination made by the Treasurer.
+S4.9A is applicable to deemed appropriation transfers.

 GSF Act 2018 - S4.11